Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 CSS provides a few properties to control the appearance of text on the screen.

-- font-family - The font face to display
+- `font-family` - The font face to display
-- font-size - the size of characters
+- `font-size` - the size of characters
-- color - The color of the text
+- `color` - The color of the text
-- line-height - The of a line of text
+- `line-height` - The of a line of text

 Here are strategies for each of these properties.

-**font-family** sets the font to use.
+**`font-family`** sets the font to use.
 You're limited to fonts available on any given computer unless you import a custom font.

-Since font-family is inherited it's best to set the font-family on body or html tag and all children will share it.
+Since `font-family` is inherited it's best to set the font-family on body or html tag and all children will share it.

 Usually you'll provide a font stack.
 This is a list of fonts, the browser will use the first available font on the list.
 Here is a list of modern font stacks.

 https://gist.github.com/don1138/5761014

-**font-size** sets the size of the characters.
-This property is inherited, that means all children will get the font size of their parent.
-For this reason it's best to set a base font size on the body or html tag.
+**`font-size`** sets the size of the characters.
+This property is inherited, that means all children will get the `font-size` of their parent.
+For this reason it's best to set a base font size on the `body` or `html` element.

 Use `em` to set a relative font size of the base font size.